-Securing information and information systems remains a core responsibility of the University System of Georgia (USG).
-USG institutions and the University System Office maintain information that we have both a legal and ethical responsibility to protect.
-Institutions using only single sign-on authentication are no longer secure and at risk of compromise.
+Securing information and information systems, products or services remains a core responsibility of the University System of Georgia (USG).
+USG organizations maintain a legal and ethical responsibility to protect information in its care.
+Organizations using only single sign-on authentication are no longer secure and at risk of compromise.
 To mitigate this risk, multifactor authentication (MFA) must be implemented across the USG.